Bipolar Disorder

 In both cases, some people switch between the different extremes more quickly than others.

-• Hotlines: If you’re having thoughts of suicide or need immediate support, you can always call the National Suicide Prevention Hotline at at 1-800-273-8255.
+• Hotlines: If you’re having thoughts of suicide or need immediate support, you can always call the National Suicide Prevention Hotline at 1-800-273-8255.
 The Substance Abuse and Mental Health Services Administration hotline at 1-800-622-4357 can also help you locate resources and treatment options.

 What to look for in a therapist for bipolar disorder treatment

 Several different kinds of therapy have been shown to be effective for treating bipolar disorder [1].
 Most often, psychotherapy is used in combination with medication managed by a psychiatrist.
+Most importantly, look for a therapist who has a specialty in treating bipolar disorder.

 A few of the most common psychotherapy options for bipolar disorder are: